-Degree Audit
+Degree Audit/Degree Works

-The Degree Audit system is now being utilized to track the status of ODS graduation requirements for doctoral students, such as Certification requirements (including the program plan), obligation for continuous enrollment, and eligibility for defense and graduation.
+The Degree Audit system is currently being utilized to track the status of ODS graduation requirements for doctoral students, such as Certification requirements (including the program plan), obligation for continuous enrollment, and eligibility for defense and graduation.
+Beginning in mid-October 2024, Degree Audit has been replaced by Degree Works.